 Action to be taken by: You do not think there is a risk of significant harm, but the child has highly complex needs and may be experiencing compromised parenting.
-Section 17 Child in Need (Level 4) DSL or Deputy DSL CHILD IN NEED - SECTION 17 Use the Guide to Levels of Need and if you are unsure contact your Better Together social worker, Advice and Access team or/and your Education Lead for advice.
-Inform the family of your intention to refer to Children's Social Care, (SRT) With regards to Consent please refer to the SSSCB Threshold Framework 3.
-If SRT have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision.
-4. SRT may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
+Section 17 Child in Need (Level 4) DSL or Deputy DSL CHILD IN NEED - SECTION 17 Deputy DOL Use the Guide to Levels of Need and if you are unsure contact your Better Together social worker, Advice and Access team or/and your Education Lead for advice.
+Inform the family of your intention to refer to Children's Social Care, (SRT) With regards to Consent please refer to the SSSCB Threshold Framework 'Consent and Confidentiality' Complete a Multi-Agency Referral Form (MARF) and email the SRT team at SRT.Referrals@stoke.gov.uk.
+NO TELEPHONE CALL IS REQUIRED.
+3. If SRT have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision.
+SRT may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
 See Early Help below.
 Record all your discussions and decision-making on the child protection record or system.
 Add this, and a copy of the MARF to the child's child protection file.
 (If the child does not have a stand-alone child protection file, you will need to create one.)
-6. Update/start the chronology.
-Continue to update the child's file and chronology as the investigation and resulting work continues Action to be taken by: You do not think there is a need for children social care to be involved but multi- agency support is required (Level 3) Early help champion DSL or You have used the SSSCB's Guide to Levels of Need 2019, have completed an Initial Early Help Assessment but the family's needs are more complex and they would benefit from an early help assessment and multi-agency support.
-(Level 3) Deputy DSL Any staff 1.
-Identify the most appropriate person to discuss the reasons for the assessment, how it will benefit the child and family, and gain consent. member in conjunction with one of the above Register the Initial Early Help with the Early Help Coordinator on 231964 or early.help@stoke.gov.uk Appoint a lead worker to complete the Early Help Assessment form with the parent/child.
-4. Engage with other professionals who will help to provide the multi-agency support and intervention that is required by the family.
+Update/start the chronology.
+Continue to update the child's file and chronology as the investigation and resulting work continues Action to be taken by: You do not think there is a need for children social care to be involved but multi- agency support is required (Level 3) Early help champion DSL or 1.
+You have used the SSSCB's Guide to Levels of Need 2019 , have completed an Initial Early Help Assessment but the family's needs are more complex and they would benefit from an early help assessment and multi-agency support.
+(Level 3) Deputy DSL Any staff Identify the most appropriate person to discuss the reasons for the assessment, how it will benefit the child and family, and gain consent. member in conjunction with one of the above Register the Initial Early Help with the Early Help Coordinator on 231964 or early.help@stoke.gov.uk Appoint a lead worker to complete the Early Help Assessment form with the parent/child.
+Engage with other professionals who will help to provide the multi-agency support and intervention that is required by the family.
 Refer to Early Intervention Service where appropriate (using your initial early help as the referral.)
-5. If the family refuses to consent, we will log this with the Early Help Coordinator, and we make a judgement about whether the needs of the child will escalate or the child will become unsafe without help.
+If the family refuses to consent, we will log this with the Early Help Coordinator, and we make a judgement about whether the needs of the child will escalate or the child will become unsafe without help.
 Action to be taken by: You do not think there is a need for children social care to be involved and we can meet the additional needs of the family (Level 2) Early help champion